 Associate Professor, Faculty of Social Sciences

-Dr Matthew Goodwin is Associate Professor of Politics, and specialises in the areas of extremism, British and European politics, and public attitudes toward immigration and minorities.
-Matt received his BA (First Class) in Politics and Contemporary History in 2003, at the University of Salford, his Master of Arts in Political Science in 2004, at the University of Western Ontario, and his PhD in 2007, at the University of Bath.
-His doctoral thesis was supervised by Professors Roger Eatwell and Anna Cento Bull, and employed 'life history' interviews to explore the backgrounds, motivations and attitudes of extreme right-wing activists.
-During his time at Bath, Matt was also Temporary Lecturer in Politics.
+Dr Matthew Goodwin is Associate Professor of Politics, and Associate Fellow at Chatham House.
+His main areas of research are British and European politics, Euroscepticism, radical and extreme movements and public attitudes toward immigration and minority groups.
+Matthew received his BA (First Class) in Politics and Contemporary History in 2003, at the University of Salford, his Master of Arts in Political Science in 2004, at the University of Western Ontario, and his PhD in 2007, at the University of Bath.
+His doctoral thesis was supervised by Professors Roger Eatwell and Anna Cento Bull, and employed 'life history' interviews to explore the backgrounds, motivations and attitudes of political activists.
+During his time at Bath, Matt was also Temporary Lecturer of Politics.

-From 2009-2010, Matt continued to develop his work on extremism through an ESRC Postdoctoral Research Fellowship (PTA-026-27-2117), which led to the publication of an edited book on extremism in Britain, a sole-authored book -New British Fascism- and articles in leading political science journals, such as the European Journal of Political Research, Political Studies, and Journal of Elections, Public Opinion and Parties.
+Between 2009 and 2010, he continued to develop his work on through an ESRC Postdoctoral Research Fellowship (PTA-026-27-2117), which led to the publication of an edited book on extremism in Britain, a sole-authored book -New British Fascism- and articles in leading political science journals, such as the European Journal of Political Research, Political Studies, and Journal of Elections, Public Opinion and Parties.

 Since arriving at Nottingham, Matthew has played an active role in supporting School administration.
 These administrative roles have included: member of the Learning Community Forum (2010-11); Member of the Student Affairs Committee (2010-11); third year tutor (2010-11); member of the Research Ethics Committee (2011-); Deputy Director of the External Relations Committee (2011-); and Director of Social Media (2012-).
 During 2012, Matthew was editor-in-chief of the School blog, Ballots and Bullets.

-From September 2012, and supported by the ESRC Knowledge Exchange Scheme, Matthew will be on a full-time secondment to the Department of Communities and Local Government, where he will draw on his research and the wider evidence base to help inform public policy in the areas of domestic extremism and integration issues more generally.
+From September 2012, and supported by the ESRC Knowledge Exchange Scheme, Matthew was on a full-time secondment to the Department of Communities and Local Government, where he drew on his research and the wider evidence base to help inform public policy in the areas of domestic extremism and integration issues more generally.

 Matthew Tweets here.

-Matthew is a leading expert on extremism and its support.
+Matthew is a leading expert on radical and extreme politics, especially in Britain.
 His research has included a major study of right-wing extremist activists based on extensive 'life history' interviews, articles on extreme right party voters and minor party voters, research reports on right-wing extremist violence and populist extremism across Europe.
 He is also undertaking work on the 2011 riots in England, the drivers of anti-Muslim prejudice and public attitudes toward immigration more generally.

 He puts strong emphasis on disseminating his own and co-authored research widely, and engaging with audiences outside of academia.
 This has led to extensive knowledge exchange activity with central and local government, including the Home Office, Cabinet Office, Department for Communities and Local Government (DCLG), the Councillors Commission, Government Social Research Unit, the Office for Security and Counter Terrorism (OSCT), Burnley Borough Council, Tameside Metropolitan Council, Rochdale Metropolitan Borough Council and Greater Manchester Police.
 Currently, Matthew sits on a national level government working group on anti-Muslim hatred, based at the Department for Communities and Local Government.